Chronology of Climate Change Alarmism in Climate Science

-Involving over 300 scientists from 3o countries over 18 months (ie, some similarities to the IPCC), the two-volume report avoids the term ‘nuclear winter’ but yet predicts drastic long-term environmental consequences that were not so drastic as Sagan et al in 1983.
+Involving over 300 scientists from 30 countries over 18 months (ie, some similarities to the IPCC), the two-volume report avoids the term ‘nuclear winter’ yet predicted long-term environmental consequences that were not so drastic as Sagan et al in 1983.

 1987 (May) The Tenth World Meteorological Congress conceives of a scientific-governmental periodic assessment

-1987 Dec UN Resolution 42/184 International co-operation in the field of the environment,’ (a resolution that generally affirms the work of the UNEP) asks that the UNEP ‘attach importance to the problem of global climate change’ work with the WMO and Council of Scientific Unions and on the World Climate Programme.
+Article 6 of the UN Resolution 42/184, ‘International co-operation in the field of the environment,’ (a resolution that generally affirms the work of the UNEP) asks that the UNEP ‘attach importance to the problem of global climate change’ and that it work with the WMO and International Council of Scientific Unions and on the World Climate Programme.

 James Hansen, The Greenhouse Effect: Impacts on Current Global Temperature and Regional Heat Waves.
 Testimony to U.S. Senate, Committee on Energy and Natural Resources, June 23, 1988″.
 Washington, DC. (pdf here.
 Quoted here).